Fred-Khan/Cybersecurity_Session-Hijacking_Demo/README.md

 2. Execute `sysctl -w net.ipv4.ip_forward=1`.

 ##### Virtual Machines
-Some hypervisor like HyperV block MAC spoofing (if you arent using HyperV, skip this part), so you will need to configure the virtual machine to allow MAC spoofing.
+Some hypervisor like **HyperV** block **MAC Spoofing** (if you arent using HyperV, skip this part), so you will need to configure the virtual machine to allow MAC spoofing.
 1. Open the `Settings` for the attacker VM by right clicking the VM.
 2. Expand the `Network Adapter` settings and click `Advanced features`.
 3. Tick the `Enable MAC address spoofing` setting.